austin-bowen/voicebox/README.md

 ])

 # Build the voicebox
-from voicebox import Voicebox
+from voicebox import SimpleVoicebox

-voicebox = Voicebox(tts, effects, sink)
+voicebox = SimpleVoicebox(tts, effects, sink)

 # eSpeak NG is used to say "Hello, world!" with a glitchy robot voice
 voicebox.say('Hello, world!')